brittonlaroche/Confluent-Kafka-Vector-Search-Prompt-Inference/README.md

 Error details: Connection 'mongodb-connection' not found
 ```

-This error occurs because we created the connection in a different flink SQL environment.
-Lets be safe and use the correct environment.
+This error occurs sometimes because we created the connection in a different flink SQL environment.
+Lets be safe and use the correct environment varible from our flink SQL environment.
+We can get it from the Confluent Cloud web console.
+Navigate to the enviromnment of your cluster and at that level look at the Flink SQL tab to find the exact value.
+Or extract it from the Flink SQL CLI or Flink SQL workspace.

 ```
 confluent flink connection create mongodb-fed-search-connection \